Slumber Party Massacre (2021 film): Plot

 In 1993, Trish Devereaux is having a slumber party in a cabin in Holly Springs, California with friends Jackie, Kim, and Diane.
-When Chad, Trish's ex-boyfriend, arrives to confront Trish, he looks through the window to see the girls dancing, and he begins to masturbate.
-He sees a strange figure on the other side of the cabin.
-The figure is Russ Thorn, a killer who uses his power drill and kills Chad.
-When Russ makes his way inside the cabin, Kim and Diane are murdered.
-When Trish tries to stop Jackie from opening the front door, Russ drills Jackie in the throat, killing her.
-Despite getting drilled through her hand, Trish successfully escapes from Russ by hitting him with an oar, sending him inside the lake.
-It is believed that Russ drowned but his body is never found.
+After arriving to confront Trish, her ex-boyfriend Chad looks through a window, sees the girls dancing and begins to masturbate.
+Russ Thorn, a killer who uses a power drill, soon murders him.
+Russ then makes his way inside the cabin, killing Kim, Diane and Jackie in the process.
+After getting drilled through her hand, Trish hits Russ with an oar, sending him inside the lake.
+It is believed that Russ drowned, but his body is never found.

 In present-day Los Angeles, Trish's daughter Dana is heading out for a girls weekend with best friends Maeve, Breanie, and Ashley.
-En route, the girls are in for a scare when they learn that Maeve's younger sister Alix had stowed away.
-The girls reluctantly let Alix join them and as they are on their way to the house they rented.
+En route, the girls learn that Maeve's younger sister Alix had stowed away.
+The girls reluctantly let Alix join them, as they are on their way to the house they rented.
 Their car breaks down in the renamed Jolly Springs.
-When Ashley sees an ad for a cabin for rent that night, the girls talk to Kay, the owner of the general store and the cabin.
-Kay reluctantly lets the girls rent the cabin and warns them to stay quiet and stay still.
+After seeing an ad for a cabin for rent that night, the girls talk to Kay, the owner of the general store and the cabin.
+Kay reluctantly lets the girls rent the cabin, but warns them to stay quiet and still.
 As the girls start dancing, Alix gets bored and goes out for a walk.
-She sees a few guys at the cabin across the lake and soon finds the mechanic's truck in the middle of the road.
-The mechanic Dave falls on Alix with drilled out eyes.
-A blood-soaked Alix goes back to the cabin and warns the others when they see her.
-The girls soon yell "pillow fight" and reveal to sport weapons such as knives and baseball bats.
-The girls reveal to Alix that they know Russ Thorn is still alive and they have set everything up in an attempt to bait him out and kill him once and for all after 20 more victims have fallen since Trish's encounter.
+She soon finds a truck in the middle of the road.
+Its owner is dead, and his eyes were drilled out.
+Alix goes back to the cabin and mentions what she saw.
+The other girls then reveal to sport weapons such as knives and baseball bats.
+They know Russ Thorn is still alive and have set everything up in an attempt to bait him out and kill him once and for all after twenty more victims have fallen since Trish's encounter.